 At various times during the year, local groups or businesses will sponsor block parties at HRS’s housing sites.
 They offer programs for children and adults, games, singing, food and more.
 These events are free and open to all residents.

 In 2012 for her Make a Difference Day project, Shaquawana Wester, our Youth Programs Coordinator, started Quawana's Coats.
 Held on the 4th Saturday of October each year, new or good used coats collected from the community are distributed to anyone in need, no questions asked.
 Area supporters provide refreshments, music, games for kids and informational booths.
 The project has now expanded to include collected hygiene and food items that are distributed to Teens Need Training youth or through Quawana's Closet.

 Highlands Residential Services has a partnership with the AmeriCorps Community Cares program, an AmeriCorps State Domestic Peace Corps program sponsored by Tennessee’s Community Assistance Corporation.
 Community Cares receives generous support from Volunteer Tennessee, public housing authorities, nonprofits and faith-based agencies to provide home and other supportive services to frail, challenged and disabled citizens.

-Yearly, AmeriCorps members are placed at service locations and assist 26,000 clients with a wide array of supportive services that include after-school and out-of-school youth programs, food distribution, assistance for senior citizens/disabled persons and information for families/single households.
+AmeriCorps members are placed at service locations to assist individuals with a wide array of supportive services that include after-school and out-of-school youth programs, food distribution, assistance for senior citizens/disabled persons and information for families/single households.